 A study of psychology's role in the understanding of human growth and development and its effect on learning.
 Students will become conversant with prevalent learning theories, experimental findings, and other data applicable to teaching and learning in the education profession.
 Students will integrate and apply the course knowledge base through case studies and application in K-12 educational settings.
-Prerequisites: PSYC 1003 and EDUC 2123.
+Prerequisites: PSYC 1003.
+Prerequisite or Co-requisite: EDUC 2123.